Tesla’s Model 3 Now Has The Ability To Magically Park Itself Thanks To New Summon Feature

 When you’re ready to leave you have only to repeat this process and your car will exit its parking spot and be waiting for you to drive off into the sunset with your favorite music playing.

-Ever the visionary, back in 2016 when Elon Musk first described Summon for the Tesla Model S and Model X, he shared his long-term goal of a car that could look after itself, describing a world in which cars could drive by themselves even over quite long distances, as Wired report.
+Ever the visionary, back in 2016 when Elon Musk first described Summon for the Tesla Model S and Model X, he shared his long-term goal of a car that could look after itself, describing a world in which cars could drive by themselves even over quite long distances, as Wired reports.

 “Ultimately, you’ll be able to summon your car from anywhere.
 The car can physically get to you.”